Los Angeles Rams vs. New York Giants NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Los Angeles' games this season have gone over 47.5 points four of five times.
+- Los Angeles and its opponents have gone over the current 48-point total in four of five games this season.

-- New York's games have gone over 47.5 points in three of five chances this season.
+- In 60% of New York's games this season (3/5), the teams combined to score more than Sunday's over/under of 48.

-- The two teams combine to score 48.8 points per game, 1.3 more than the total in this contest.
+- The two teams combine to average 48.8 points per game, 0.8 more than the over/under in this contest.

-- These two squads surrender a combined 51 points per game, 3.5 more than this contest's over/under.
+- These two squads surrender a combined 51 points per game, three more than this contest's over/under.

-- Rams games this season feature an average total of 51.4 points, a number 3.9 points higher than Sunday's over/under.
+- The Rams and their opponents have scored an average of 51.4 points per game in 2020, 3.4 more than Sunday's total.

-- The 45.0 PPG average total in Giants games this season is 2.5 points fewer than this game's over/under.
+- The 48 over/under in this game is 3.0 points above the 45.0 average total in Giants games this season.

 Rams stats and trends

-- In Los Angeles' five games this season, it has three wins against the spread.
+- Los Angeles has three wins against the spread in five games this year.

-- Los Angeles' games this year have eclipsed the over/under in 80% of its opportunities (four times in five games with a set point total).
+- Los Angeles' games this year have hit the over in 80% of its opportunities (four times in five games with a set point total).

-- Los Angeles is 2-0 against the spread and 2-0 overall in games when it scores more than 27.8 points.
+- Los Angeles is 2-0 against the spread and 2-0 overall in games when it puts up more than 27.8 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Giants.